Phase 7: Program Extensions or Completion

 Participants who have a good experience in the U.S. often want to extend their programs.
-As long as participants are not currently pursuing the maximum number of months permitted for their program, they may apply to extend their program up to the maximum number (12-month maximum for interns and hospitality trainees; 18 months for all other trainee programs).
-For example, if a trainee’s original program is six months long, he or she may extend the program for 12 more months to get up to the full 18 months.
+As long as they are not currently pursuing the maximum number of months permitted for their program, they may apply to extend their program up to the maximum number (12-month maximum for interns and any hospitality trainees; 18 months for all other trainees).
+For example, if a trainee’s original program is 6 months long, the trainee may extend the program for 12 more months to train the full 18 months allowed by program regulations.

 As always, we look forward to working with you and your participants.